jimmejardine/qiqqa-open-source/docs-src/Progress in Development/Moving away for Windows-bound UI (WPF) to HTML - feasibility tests with CEF+CEFSharp+CEFGlue+Chromely.md

 CEFSharp builds out of the box, quite nicely.

-Also hooking it up to the CEF library **source part of the distro** (lidcef_dll_wrapper source code) was relatively easy, though note:
+Also hooking it up to the CEF library **source part of the distro** (libcef_dll_wrapper source code) was relatively easy, though note:

 - download CEF tar
 - unpack